 Fluorescent markers are added to the amplified DNA and produce light, enabling a machine to determine the test result.
 Once the intensity of light passes a defined threshold, a positive result is recorded.
 This process can involve up to 38 temperature cycles and the number of cycles needed to pass the fluorescence threshold is indicative of the viral load of the patient sample.

 It must be carried out by laboratory technicians with extensive training and using specialist equipment.
 The process can return a result in a matter of hours.

 LAMP is a newer method of testing using nucleic amplification which is growing in use as it is comparatively more efficient and cost-effective than PCR testing.

 MicrosensDx is a pioneer of the technology, having used it in several of our clinically validated tuberculosis diagnostic products.

 Like PCR, LAMP testing requires the RNA to be extracted from the sample before being amplified.
 It utilises the RapiPREP® system which employs highly efficient magnetic bead-based technology to extract and prepare the sample, removing the need for ethanol and other chemicals.
 This method of extraction markedly increases the sensitivity of the test.

-The ‘loop-mediated’ in RapiPRO™ LAMP refers to the strand displacement which occurs to the RNA during the process, resulting in a loop.
+The ‘loop-mediated’ in RapiPRO™ LAMP for SARS-CoV-2 refers to the strand displacement which occurs to the RNA during the process, resulting in a loop.
 This loop structure facilitates the exponential accumulation of additional double-stranded DNA, producing it more quickly than PCR testing.